sf-wdi-22-23/modules-23/w04-associations-and-auth/d2_dusk_express_auth/README.md

   });
   ```

 3. In the terminal, run `nodemon` and make sure your server starts without any errors.
-If you get an error, read the line number and error message.
+If you get an error in your Terminal, read the line number and error message.
 Most likely, you're trying to use an undefined variable or a module that's not installed.
-Visit `/login` and `/signup`
+Visit `/login` and `/signup` in your browser to make GET requests to those paths.
+Verify that those routes are sending back the messages you expect.

   ```
   $ nodemon